jonsustar/projectcemetery/README.md

 First of all, our condolences to your project.
 I know you had the best of intentions.
 Some projects were just meant to never see the light of day.

+This repo collects projects to be displayed on the headstones at [projectcemetery.com](https://projectcemetery.com), which strives to provide a place to mourn our own losses and be inspired by others' failures.

 ## Submit your project

 You can easily bury your own project to this cemetery.
 You just need to add a file and create a pull request.